Key Points:

 One such support once existed.
 The Special Program on Substance Abuse and Related Violence was created to equip churches to respond to substance use with education, prevention and compassion.
 However, SPSARV has since become inactive.
 Without sustained infrastructure or visible denominational initiatives, clergy recovery remains under-resourced.

 This institutional silence creates what some theologians describe as spiritual harm — the gap between a proclaimed theology of grace and its embodiment in practice.
-Moral injury deepens when pastors experience a breakdown in trust at three levels: within themselves, with their institutions and with their communities.
-Addiction, in this context, is not just a health issue; it becomes a site of vocational and spiritual rupture.
+Moral injury — a distinct type of emotional and spiritual harm — is deepened when pastors experience a breakdown in trust at three levels: within themselves, with their institutions and with their communities.
+I describe this as trifold betrayal: the internal shame they carry, the institutional abandonment they may encounter and the perceived betrayal experienced by their congregants.

 Wesleyan theology, however, offers a hopeful corrective.
 In The Scripture Way of Salvation, John Wesley writes that sanctification is an ongoing journey toward holiness, not an expectation of moral flawlessness.
 Christians “wait for entire sanctification ... yet this process does not exempt anyone from ‘ignorance or mistake, or infirmities, or temptations.’”
 Grace is not earned through perfection but received through relationship with a loving God.